People often ask what is the Internet of Things? Indeed, there is a lot of confusion out there.

 IoT devices communicate using Internet protocols and represent potentially billions or trillions of connections that can be utilised to create new technological advancements.

-These devices represent an increasing amount of electronically-enabled equipment that have an Internet protocol (IP) addresses and internet connectivity.
+These devices represent an increasing amount of electronically-enabled equipment with Internet protocol (IP) addresses and Internet connectivity.
 These devices can communicate between themselves and other Internet-enabled systems and equipment.

 What is the Internet of Things – Global Growth of IoT